Alaxxxx/CustomToolbar/README.md

 <summary><strong>Scene Management</strong></summary>
 <br>

 * **Scene Selection:** A dropdown that lists all scenes from `Assets/Scenes/`, allowing you to open them quickly.
-It also indicates which scenes are in the build settings.
+It also clearly indicates which scenes are included in the build settings.
-* **Start From First Scene:** Starts Play Mode from the first scene listed in your Build Settings, then returns you to the original scene when you exit.
+* **Start From First Scene:** Starts Play Mode from the first scene listed in your Build Settings, then automatically returns you to your original scene when you exit.
-* **Reload Scene:** A button to reload the currently active scene while in Play Mode.
+* **Reload Scene:** A button to instantly reload the currently active scene while in Play Mode.
-* **Scene Bookmarks:** Save and quickly navigate to specific camera positions in your scene.
-A manager window allows you to add, delete, reorder, and generate thumbnails for your bookmarks.
+* **Scene Bookmarks:** Save specific camera positions and angles in your scene and navigate to them instantly.
+A dedicated manager window allows you to add, delete, reorder, and even generate thumbnails for your bookmarks.
+* **Layer Visibility:** Control which layers are visible in the Scene View with a handy dropdown.
+Show, hide, or isolate specific layers to reduce visual clutter while working.

 </details>